wodowiesel/PiFunk/README.md

 - Use (original) power supply 10 W, 5 V @ ~2 A or ~5 V/500 mA via miniUSB 2.0 or 5.5 V Pins possible)

-- Antenna to GPCLK0 (GPIO 4, PIN 7) for PWM Pulse with Modulation
+- Antenna to GPCLK0 (GPIO 4, PIN 7) for PWM (Pulse with Modulation)
   @ 2-4 mA (max.
-50 mA on ALL Pins and 16 per bank!)
+50 mA on ALL PINs and 16 per bank!)

+- For transmission you should use tested/certified antennas with mounts (BNC/SDA/PL - m/f) if possible

-- Tip: You could use just a copper wire for 2 m/70 cm-band or other lambda(1/4)-antennas (17.5 cm/6.9" in for PMR)
+ Tip: You could use just a copper wire for 2 m/70 cm-band or other lambda(1/4)-antennas (17.5 cm/6.9" in for PMR)

-- Pi 2B+ v1.2 @ 700 MHz/512 MB RAM on ARM processor with driver bcm2835-v1.55
+- Specifications: Pi 2B+ v1.2 @ 700 MHz/512 MB RAM on ARM processor with driver bcm2835-v1.55

-  for more specifications just visit [Adafruit](http://www.adafruit.com)
+  for more infos on other boards just visit [Adafruit](http://www.adafruit.com)

   or [Wikipedia Spec Summary](https://de.wikipedia.org/wiki/Raspberry_Pi)